yugismop/forumorg/CONTRIBUTING.md

 Some things that will increase the chance that your pull request is accepted:

 * Write scenario tests.
-* Python code ran w/ yapf, HTML & JS code ran w/ JS Beautify.
+* Python code run w/ yapf, HTML & JS code run w/ JS Beautify.
 * Write a [good commit message][commit].

 [commit]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html